glebm/order_query/README.md

 ActiveRecord extension that can find next / previous item(s) in 1 query.
 This gem is super-alpha, and the queries it generates do not have common conditions factorized yet.

-No gem has been released yet, but you can install it from the repository:
+No gem has been released, to install from git:

 ```ruby
 gem 'search_in_order', git: 'https://github.com/glebm/search_in_order'